GoogleChrome/ip-protection/Masked-Domain-List.md

 chaturbate.com                                   | Chaturbate                                                     | Not Impacted By Script Blocking
 checkm8.com                                      | CheckM8                                                        | Not Impacted By Script Blocking
 joincheckmate.com                                | Checkmate                                                      | Not Impacted By Script Blocking
-chewy.com                                        | Chewy                                                          | Entire Domain Blocked
+chewy.com                                        | Chewy                                                          | Not Impacted By Script Blocking
 chitika.com                                      | Chitika                                                        | Not Impacted By Script Blocking
 chitika.net                                      | Chitika                                                        | Not Impacted By Script Blocking
 choicestream.com                                 | ChoiceStream                                                   | Not Impacted By Script Blocking